 - Used in accordance with the AWPA and CSA specifications

-- Used following the guidance provided by the appropriate required documents, such as the Consumer and Safety Information Sheets or preserved wood Material Safety Data Sheets (MSDS)
+- Used following the guidance provided by the appropriate required documents, such as the Consumer and Safety Information Sheets or preserved wood Safety Data Sheets (SDS)

 - The project risks are evaluated and the preserved wood materials are produced using the BMPs